 Dakar Rally

 Dakar, what a city….
-We've seen quite a few cities worldwide, but this far surpasses it.
-Because there are few high-rise buildings in Dakar, the city covers many square kilometers, more or less the Noordoostpolder.
-The traffic is the most chaotic of all we've seen.
-It squeaks and honks at each other.
-In the two and a half days that we stayed there, we were able to spot exactly one car without scratches and dents.
-The fleet is of a questionable quality.
-In Dakar there is no separation between industry, trade and housing.
+We have seen quite a lot of cities worldwide, but this surpasses many.
+Because there are few high-rise buildings in Dakar, the city covers many square kilometers, roughly the Northeast polder.
+The traffic is probably the most chaotic of all we've seen.
+It crawls and honks together.
+In the two and a half days that we were there, we were able to spot exactly one car without scratches and dents.
+The fleet is of questionable quality.
+In Dakar there is no separation between industry, trade and living.
 This means that all forms of traffic cross each other.
-Donkey and wagon, thousands of taxis, some ordinary cars, countless mopeds and many, many smelly trucks make their way through the congestion.
+Both donkeys and wagons, thousands of taxis, some regular cars, countless mopeds and many, many smelly trucks make their way through the congestion.

 The city is dirty, part of the city is unpaved, but the paved roads are also full of sand.
 The combination of the huge black smoke that traffic leaves behind with the large amounts of dust makes you quickly reach for your mouth cap.